SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Sky-SB Measurement Methods

-After performing sky-SB measurements, we filter out images where the sky-SB level is deemed unreliable, which includes measurements where the image is dominated by bright objects, images with very high sky-SB rms levels, or images where a guide star was lost.
+In addition to the broad filtering of images described in Section \ref{sec:database}, after performing sky-SB measurements we filter out images where the sky-SB level is deemed unreliable.
+This includes measurements where the image is dominated by bright objects, images with very high sky-SB rms levels, or images where a guide star was lost.
 These measurements are still available for public use, but are not used in SKYSURF analysis.
-In this section, we describe how and why we filter unreliable sky-SB measurements.
-Table \ref{tab:fraction_reliable} shows the percent of images in each SKYSURF filter that are not flagged by the methods described here and are thus deemed reliable.
-The number of reliable images per filter is typically between 70--95\%, but some filters exhibit lower reliability due to being used frequently in problematic observations (e.g. F555W is often used for stellar populations studies, and thus includes many observations of star clusters).

-It is likely that a true sky-SB cannot be extracted from images that are highly saturated with bright sources, including star clusters, galaxies that take up a large portion of the field-of-view (e.g., Large Magellanic Cloud), or steep sky gradients.
+Within the scope of this work, the sky-SB cannot be measured from images that are saturated with bright sources.
+These include exposures that contain star clusters, galaxies that take up a large portion of the field-of-view, or steep sky gradients.
 Since our algorithms record the number of sub-regions that are flagged as unreliable, a high number of unreliable sub-regions indicates that the sky-SB must also be unreliable.
 We reject sky-SB measurements where more than 30\% of sub-regions are flagged as unreliable.
-These regions are shown as red/ purple in Figure \ref{fig:inspection_plots}.
-This condition causes differences in reliability between the Per-clip and Pro-med methods shown in Table \ref{tab:fraction_reliable}.
-ProFound SKY maps have sources already removed.
-Therefore, the Pro-med algorithm will always contain different flagged sub-regions than the Per-clip method because the Per-clip method must flag sub-regions with sources.
+These regions are shown as red in Figure \ref{fig:inspection_plots}.

 A high sky-SB rms ($\skyrmsim$) can also indicate an unreliable measurement.
-We predict the sky-SB rms of an image to be a combination of expected Gaussian and Poisson noise:
+We predict the sky-SB rms of an image to be a combination of expected Gaussian and Poisson noise (shot noise):

 where $\sigma_{\text{predicted}}$ is the predicted sky-SB rms in electrons per second, $R$ is the detector readnoise in electrons, $S_{\text{chip}}$ is the sky-SB in electrons per second, and $t$ is the exposure time in seconds.
 We reject images where $\skyrmsim > 2\sigma_{\text{predicted}}$.